pcelman/pcelman/README.md

 My name is Paula Celman.
 I’m a front end developer with a background in industrial design and a master degree in fine arts.
 I am articulate and can express myself with confidence both in english and in spanish.
 I also enjoy working in a team, collaborate and bring value.
 I´m dedicated, proactive and positive. </br>
-TECH SKILLS: Javascript (ES6),  ReactJS, Redux, HTML, CSS, Tailwind CSS, Figma, Node.js, Express, Sequelize, Git and Scrum.
+TECH SKILLS: Javascript (ES6),  ReactJS, Redux, HTML, CSS, Tailwind CSS, Figma, Node.js, Express, Sequelize, Git and Scrum.</br>
 My hobby is dancing Zumba.
 Dancing brings me joy and helps me maintain my positive attitude.